tobycollins/IPPE/README.md

 The first demo, IPPE_demo1, shows how to use IPPE to solve a perspective camera's pose with a plane and a single image using ransac-based feature matching.
 Two feature methods are supported, which are affine-sift (ASIFT) and SURF.
 Other can be easily added.
 This demo loops through a set of 5 images of a planar surface and computes the camera's pose relative to the plane for each image.

 We compute poses with IPPE, and with nonlinear refinement using the gold standard method of Levenberg Marquardt (LM).
-LM is about two orders of magnitude slower than IPPE, and it often gives poses that are virtually indistinguishable to IPPE.
+This optimises the reprojection error, which produces statiscially optimal results for I.I.D gaussian measurement noise, but is about two orders of magnitude slower than IPPE, and it often gives poses that are virtually indistinguishable to IPPE.
 On a standard modern desktop machine IPPE typically computes poses in under 0.2ms with Matlab code, with comparable accuracy to LM (which can take up to 10ms).
 IPPE is the fastest method available for solving the problem with comparable accuracy to LM.

 The second demo, IPPE_demo2: shows and example of using IPPE to solve a camera's pose with a plane and simulated point correspondences.